IssamSisbane/cea-cloudformation/README.md

 I could deploy all the resources presents in the template with clickOps in a first time and then rebuild everything using IaC.

-It was pretty fun to do and I saw how IaC can make easier the job to deploy and debug things as everything is stated in the template.
+It was pretty fun to do and I saw how IaC can make easier the job to deploy and debug things as everything is stated in the templates.